 For reading labels: Check the active ingredients section for zinc oxide or titanium dioxide.
 Then scan the full ingredient list for undeclared UV absorbers if you're trying to avoid chemical filters completely.

 For everyone: Apply a quarter teaspoon to your face, a shot glass worth to your body.
-Reapply every two hours or after swimming, sweating, or toweling off.
+Reapply every two hours or after swimming, sweating, or toweling off, as the American Academy of Dermatology advises.
 Broad-spectrum SPF 30 minimum.
 Every single day, even when it's cloudy, even when you're indoors near windows.

 The science is clear.
 The marketing has been misleading.
 Your skin doesn't care whether UV radiation is absorbed by zinc oxide or avobenzone.
 It only cares that the radiation doesn't reach your DNA.